itsme-Subid/Banking-System/README.md

 This repository contains a backend application for a banking system.
 It provides an API for managing bank and other related functionalities.

 ## Features

-🔐 Secure
+- Highly Secure

-🔥 Blazingly Fast
+- Blazingly Fast

-🩸 Bleeding Edge
+- Bleeding Edge

-✨Holistic
+- Holistic

-🌐 Web Based
+- Web Based

 ## Problem